Game

 Hello Sanctuary seekers,

-This is aimed more at fellow developers who may want to do something similar.
+This is aimed more at fellow developers who may want to do something similar and players who sometimes wonder how the funk this stuff works.

 There will be code snippets but I'm not going to share the whole thing.